Lipschitz-Regularized Critics Lead to Policy Robustness Against Transition Dynamics Uncertainty: Experiments

 \subsubsection{Zero-Shot Transfer to Hardware}

-Finally, we compare PPO-PGDLC ($\lambda=5\times10^{-5}$) against PPO in real-world experiments without fine-tuning.
+Finally, we compare our trained policies in real-world settings without any fine-tuning.
 The Unitree Go2 robot, carrying additional payloads of 2\,kg and 4\,kg, is commanded to trot at different forward velocities.
-We calculate the value of AS, SFR, and VTE for command velocities $v_x^\text{cmd} \in [0.6,1.0] \, \text{m/s}$, $v^\text{cmd}_y=0 \, \text{m/s}$ and $\omega^\text{cmd}_{\text{yaw}}=0 \, \text{rad/s}$, where the real forward velocity of robot is estimated by a Kalman filter state estimator with low pass filter.
+We measure AS, SFR, and VTE for command velocities $v_x^\text{cmd} \in [0.6,1.0] \, \text{m/s}$, where the real forward velocity of robot is estimated by a Kalman filter state estimator with low pass filter.
 Results in Table~\ref{tab:go2-hardware-with-weights} show that PPO-PGDLC achieves consistently smoother actions (lower AS in all tests and lower SFR in five of six cases) and comparable or improved velocity tracking (lower VTE in three of six cases), demonstrating better transfer stability under varying payloads.
-Fig.~\ref{fig:go2-hardware} shows the deployment of PPO-PGDLC policy on hardware.
+Fig.~\ref{fig:go2-hardware} in the Appendix shows the deployment of the PPO-PGDLC policy on hardware.

-\section{CONCLUSIONS}
+\section{Conclusions}

 In this paper, we introduce PPO-PGDLC, which leverages a Lipschitz regularized critic to improve policy smoothness and robustness under scenarios where the transition dynamics may be perturbed.
 The empirical results demonstrate the effectiveness of PPO-PGDLC for a range of simulated and real-world tasks.
-In future work we will explore more general solutions for handling various transition dynamics and perturbations in the real world.
+Future work could explore more general solutions for handling various transition dynamics and perturbations in the real world, such as distributionally robust MDP formulations.